World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 Our car-farts plume east,

-Gull-soaring into immensity!
+Gull-soaring into immensity.

 Eyes full of size,

-I forgive the Americans their faith
+I forgive Americans their faith

 Any filth they shit